Dominican House of Studies: Dominicana Records

 In 2013, Dominicana Records and the student friars of the Dominican House of Studies in Washington, D.C., released their first album: In Medio Ecclesiae.
-It was recorded in historic St. Dominic’s Church in downtown Washington, D.C., and directed by Fr.
-James Moore, O.P.
+It was recorded in historic St. Dominic’s Church in downtown Washington, D.C., and directed by James Moore.
 Since then, they have released three additional albums of sacred music.
 In 2017, Dominicana Records produced the debut, eponymously-titled album of the Hillbilly Thomists, a bluegrass-folk collective of Dominican friars who began playing music together while in residence at the Dominican House of Studies.
 The release climbed to #3 on the Bluegrass Billboards chart.
 In 2021, the Hillbilly Thomists released their second album, Living for the Other Side.